matejlednar/My-textarea/README.md

             }
             lineChecker[i] = tmp.join("");
             this.value = lineChecker.join("\n");
-            lineStatus = false;   // line and all content were updated }
+            lineStatus = false;   // line and content were updated }
         }
         if (lineStatus) {